On the Reliability of Cue Conflict and Beyond: Methodology

 \subsection{Model Comparisons with Redefined Bias}

 Addressing the \hyperref[sec:problem2]{Problem 2} and \hyperref[sec:problem3]{Problem 3}, we introduce a new metric that operates on the full logits and enables more fair cross-model comparisons.
 The core insights behind our metric are as follows: (1) existing bias metrics are often inflated because they rely directly on accuracy for cues, and (2) accuracy appears in both the numerator and denominator, which could distort the ratio.
 To resolve these issues, we (1) replace accuracy with a ranking-based metric, and (2) apply the metric only in the denominator.
 While various ranking-based metrics could be used, we employ Mean Reciprocal Rank (MRR)~\cite{voorhees1999trec}, which aligns well with our objectives.
-While accuracy assigns 0 to both 2nd and 100th place predictions, MRR distinguishes them with values of 1/2 and 1/100, enabling a more precise assessment of how models prioritize different cues. \textbf{Redefined Bias.} Specifically, our metric computes the reciprocal ranks of the correct shape and texture labels within the model's full prediction ranking (\Fref{fig:figure6}b).
-We refer to these two components as Shape-Sens and Texture-Sens.
-Unlike conventional MRR, our ranking is computed over the logits:
+While accuracy assigns 0 to both 2nd and 100th place predictions, MRR distinguishes them with values of 1/2 and 1/100, enabling a more precise assessment of how models prioritize different cues.